If you are in prison, we can help you:

 Bail can be hard to get.
 We can talk to you about your chances of getting bail.

-We can help you apply for bail:
+We can help you apply for bail if you:

-- if you have not applied for bail yet
+- have not applied for bail

-- if you have applied for bail before and did not get it.
+- have applied for bail before and did not get it.
 A lawyer can represent you in court for two bail applications.
 You may be able to apply for bail again if your situation has changed.

 When you contact us, tell us you want to apply for bail.